-Other Sewn Items:
+Sewn Items

+- 81. Apron

+- 82. Fashion Accessory

+- 83. Garment, Boy's

+- 84. Garment, Girl's

+- 85. Garment, Infant's

+- 86. Garment, Man's

+- 87. Garment, Woman's

+- 88. Pillow

+- 89. Pillowcase

-- 89. Recycled/Repurposed A used item that is no longer used in its original design/purpose and is to be used in a manner different than the original concept, such as a pillowcase to a dress, a man's shirt toa woman's or child's shirt or dress, jeans to a skirt, etc. - 90.
-Refurbished Article A used item that was worn and has been reworked using new fabric to return the article to its original purpose.
+- 90. Recycled/Repurposed A used item that is no longer used in its original design/purpose and is to be used in a manner different than the original concept, such as a pillowcase to a dress, a man's shirt to a woman's or child's shirt or dress, jeans to a skirt, etc.

+- Refurbished Article A used item that was worn and has been reworked using new fabric to return the article to its original purpose.
 New stitching and fabrics must reflect the original pattern of the article.

-Work By Persons 14 and Under
+- 92. Other Sewn ItemWork By Persons 14 and Under

-All items in this category must have been completed during the last year.
+- 93. All items in this category must have been completed during the last year.

-- 91. Knitted Item
+- 94. Knitted Item

-- 92. Crocheted Item
+- 95. Crocheted Item

-- 93. Needle Arts cross-stitch, needle-point, etc.
+- 96. Needle Arts cross-stitch, needle-point, etc.

-- 94. Quilted Item
+- 97. Quilted Item

-- 95. Sewn Item
+- 98. Sewn Item

-- 96. Recycled/Repurposed A used item that is no longer used in its original design/purpose and is to be used in a manner different than the original concept, such as a pillowcase to a dress, a man's shirt toa woman's or child's shirt or dress, jeans to a skirt, etc.
+- 99. Recycled/Repurposed A used item that is no longer used in its original design/purpose and is to be used in a manner different than the original concept, such as a pillowcase to a dress, a man's shirt toa woman's or child's shirt or dress, jeans to a skirt, etc.

-- 97. Refurbished Article A used item that was worn and has been reworked using new fabric to return the article to its original purpose.
-New stitching and fabrics must reflect the original pattern of the article.
+- 100. Refurbished Article A used item that was worn and has been reworked using new fabric to return the article to its original purpose.
+New stitching and fabrics must reflect the original pattern of the article